Polynomial-time solutions of computational problems in noncommutative-algebraic cryptography: Additional comments

 The major challenge is to reduce the degree of $N$ in the polynomial time cryptanalyses.
 By Chinese Remaindering or $p$-adic lifting methods, it may be possible to reduce the complexity contributed by the field operations.
 Apparently, this may reduce the power of $N$ by $1$.
 It should be possible to make sure that the Invertibility Lemma is still applicable when these methods are used.
 Much of the complexity comes from the Lawrence--Krammer representation having dimension quadratic in $N$.
 Unfortunately, it is conjectured that there are no faithful representations of $\BN$ of smaller dimension.
 A more careful analysis of the Lawrence--Krammer representation may yield finer estimates.
 However, it does not seem that any of these directions would make the attacks practical for, say, $N=100$.

-One may wonder whether, from the \emph{complexity theoretic} point of view, this paper may end up braid-based cryptography.
+One may wonder whether, from the \emph{complexity theoretic} point of view, this paper may be the end of braid-based cryptography.
 Our belief is that this is not the case.
-For example, consider Kurt's \emph{Triple Decomposition KEP} \cite[4.2.5]{MSUbook}, described in Figure \ref{fig:TDK}.
+For example, consider Kurt's \emph{Triple Decomposition KEP} (\cite{Kurt}, \cite[4.2.5]{MSUbook}), described in Figure \ref{fig:TDK}.
 In this figure, an edge between two subgroups means that these subgroups commute elementwise.
 This ensures that the keys computed by Alice and Bob are both equal to $ab_1a_1b_2a_2b$.

 We do not, at present, know whether the Triple Decomposition KEP can be cryptanalyzed using the methods presented here, or whether there is a provable, efficient cryptanalysis at all.
 Additional KEPs to which the present methods do not seem to be applicable are introduced by Kalka in \cite{Ka07} and \cite{Ka12}.
 There are additional types of braid-based schemes (e.g., authentication schemes), that cannot be attacked using the methods presented here.
 Some examples are reviewed in the monograph \cite{MSUbook}.